 There are only about 300 stunt performers in the UK which means that competition for work is strong.
 Work opportunities for stunt artists may be decreasing due to the advances of digital technology, which mean that certain stunts can be enhanced by computer graphics, without actually using a stunt artist.

-The main employers are film and TV companies.
-Stunt artists could work anywhere on location in the UK or abroad.
+The main employers are film and TV companies, which means stunt artists could work anywhere on location in the UK or abroad.

 Many stunt artists go on to be stunt arrangers or co-ordinators on TV or film sets later in their career.
 Some manage to move into second unit director work (a second unit director is the person who organises the action part of films or TV programmes).

-If you would like to know anything about Stunt Performer that does not appear on Hotcourses, further information can be found below.
+If you would like to know more about becoming a stunt artist that does not appear on Hotcourses, further information can be found below.

 80-110 New Oxford Street